Weddings at Saint Elizabeth Church are ordinarily celebrated for parishioners only. Therefore, you are expected to be a

 him so that you can discuss the music for your wedding; he will be happy to assist you in appropriate planning and

 Flowers add to the festive nature of your wedding ceremony.
-All flower arrangements that you use at your wedding
+All flower arrangements that you use in the sanctuary at your wedding

 are to be left in the church after your ceremony as a sign of your gratitude to God and to signify that your wedding